-In the part 1 you learn about the design: fonts, date, contact info, subject, title
+Cover letter for your resume – in this part 1 you learn the formal design requirements in Germany: fonts, date, contact info, subject, title

 Due to the IT industry, we focus on the electronic form of the cover letter (e.g. as email).
 I recommend that you make new corrections to the cover letter for each potential employer

 Thumb rule: short and clear.
 200-300 words.
 If an employer* gets your printed cover letter in the hands, he must have a single DIN A4 page.
 Just one page, no more.